RobertoFreireFerrazPassos/Grafana-loki-dotNet-core/Readme.md

 ### Swagger:

-Run a endpoint and see new logs in the Grafana
+Run all endpoints to see new logs in the Grafana

 ```
 ApplicationWeb